 My portfolio transcends the accepted boundaries of landscape photography.
 I am a 'mountain man' through and through, and so my images are taken from that perspective.
-I am a sensitive observer of landscape and light, and my love for, and I hope that my understanding of this environment is reflected in every image.
+I am a sensitive observer of landscape and light, and I hope that my love for, and understanding of this environment is reflected in every image.

 Between 1975 and 1989, I captured all of my material in 35mm format using Olympus OM system cameras and lenses which I chose because they were simple to use, light and compact.
 They proved to be very reliable cameras and perfect for the conditions in the Himalaya with its extremes of temperature and altitude.

-I was one of the first outdoor photographers to identify the benefits of working in digital format.
-I was inclined towards this medium as soon as the technology had advanced enough to produce images of acceptable quality and was a practical alternative to film for the professional photographer working in the outdoors, particularly at high altitudes.
+In 1999 I was one of the first outdoor photographers to identify the benefits of working in digital format, inclined towards this medium as soon as the technology had advanced enough to produce images of acceptable quality and was a practical alternative to film for the professional photographer working in the outdoors, particularly at high altitudes.

-I have worked entirely in digital format since 2003.
+I have worked exclusively in digital format since 2003.

 Gitzo GT3542LS Series 3 Systematic Tripod